europace/thirty/README.md

 });
 ```

-## Publish

-In order to publish a new version to npm, create a new release on github.
-1. Create a tag.
-The tag needs to follow semver (Don't prefix the version
-number with "v" as suggested by github). e.g. `1.7.0`
-2. Define a release title
-3. Generate release notes by clicking "Generate release notes"
-4. Click "Publish release"

-> ℹ️ The package will automatically bundled and published to npm via the
-> `publish.yml` workflow.

 ## Testing

-The `compose`d handler function also provides a reference to the actual handler
+The `compose`d handler function exposes a reference to the actual handler
 via the `actual` property:

 ```typescript